 Authors of accepted submissions will be notified on November 15th.
 Accepted submissions should be finalized by preparing the camera-ready revisions of the paper and submitted by November 22nd You have until January 31th to make and ship the exhibition piece, it should arrive in Korea by that time, please leave time for shipping.

 During the TEI conference, there will be the in-person exhibition and the virtual guided tour with quotes form the authors on permanent exhibit.
 There will be a 1-hour panel session with the chosen candidates, ideally members of the jury and the chairs in which we discuss and brainstorm about the different visions. (virtual) attendees of TEI are welcome to attend/join in.**

 At least one author of each accepted submission must register for the conference before the early registration deadline in order for the final paper to be published in the conference proceedings and the exhibit to be shown at the conference.

-All work except the physical swatch itself must be submitted through the Precision Conference submission system (PCS).
+All work except the exhibition piece itself must be submitted through the Precision Conference submission system (PCS).
 The submission system will open in July 2021.